 Now I pass on to consider one or two more of these little follies.
-The judge is woefully at fault about his early friend Lincoln being a "grocery-keeper."
-I don't know that it would be a great sin if I had been; but he is mistaken.
+The Judge is wofully at fault about his early friend Lincoln being a "grocery-keeper."
+I don't know as it would be a great sin, if I had been; but he is mistaken.
 Lincoln never kept a grocery anywhere in the world.
-It is true that Lincoln did work the latter part of one winter in a little still-house up at the head of a hollow.
-And so I think my friend, the judge, is equally at fault when he charges me at the time when I was in Congress of having opposed our soldiers who were fighting in the Mexican War.
-The judge did not make his charge very distinctly, but I tell you what he can prove, by referring to the record.
-You remember I was an Old Whig, and whenever the Democratic party tried to get me to vote that the war had been righteously begun by the President, I would not do it.
-But whenever they asked for any money, or land-warrants, or anything to pay the soldiers there, during all that time, I gave the same vote that Judge Douglas did.
+It is true that Lincoln did work the latter part of one winter in a little stillhouse, up at the head of a hollow.
+And so I think my friend the Judge is equally at fault when he charges me at the time when I was in Congress of having opposed our soldiers who were fighting in the Mexican war.
+The Judge did not make his charge very distinctly, but I can tell you what he can prove, by referring to the record.
+You remember I was an old Whig, and whenever the Democratic party tried to get me to vote that the war had been righteously begun by the President, I would not do it.
+But whenever they asked for any money, or landwarrants, or anything to pay the soldiers there, during all that time, I gave the same vote that Judge Douglas did.
 You can think as you please as to whether that was consistent.
-Such is the truth; and the judge has the right to make all he can out of it.
-But when he, by a general charge, conveys the idea that I withheld supplies from the soldiers who were fighting in the Mexican War, or did anything else to hinder the soldiers, he is, to say the least, grossly and altogether mistaken, as a consultation of the records will prove to him.
+Such is the truth; and the Judge has the right to make all he can out of it.
+But when he, by a general charge, conveys the idea that I withheld supplies from the soldiers who were fighting in the Mexican war, or did anything else to hinder the soldiers, he is, to say the least, grossly and altogether mistaken, as a consultation of the records will prove to him.

-As I have not used up so much of my time as I had supposed, I will dwell a little longer upon one or two of these minor topics upon which the judge has spoken.
-He has read from my speech in Springfield in which I say that "a house divided against itself cannot stand."
-Does the judge say it can stand?
+As I have not used up so much of my time as I had supposed, I will dwell a little longer upon one or two of these minor topics upon which the Judge has spoken.
+He has read from my speech in Springfield, in which I say that "a house divided against itself cannot stand."
+Does the Judge say it can stand?
 I don't know whether he does or not.
-The judge does not seem to be attending to me just now, but I would like to know if it is his opinion that a house divided against itself can stand.
-If he does, then there is a question of veracity, not between him and me, but between the judge and an authority of a somewhat higher character.
+The Judge does not seem to be attending to me just now, but I would like to know if it is his opinion that a house divided against itself can stand.
+If he does, then there is a question of veracity, not between him and me, but between the Judge and an Authority of a somewhat higher character.